dev-mastery/clean-architecture/README.md

     cd CleanCo.Ecomm.RestAdapter
     dotnet run

-Open a new command line window and go to `/clean-architecture`:
+Open a new terminal window and go to `/clean-architecture`:

     cd client
     npm run start